EnterpriseDB/tpa/docs/src/tpaexec-configure.md

 generic options described below.

 For example, with M1 you can use `--num-cascaded-replicas 3` to create a cluster with three cascaded replicas.
-With BDR-Simple, you can use `--num-instances 2` for a two-instance BDR cluster.
 Please consult the documentation for an architecture for a list of options that it accepts (or, in some cases, requires).